pensjonatus/flash-fiction/blog/fever.md

 ---
-title: 'Fever'
+title: Fever
 date: '2013-08-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I remember it vividly, as if it was real.
 Perhaps it was real, I cannot say for